Post

 Look closer.

 Everyone in that bar has failed at something.
 The oldest brother lost his business.
-The youngest brother never got married.
+The youngest brother Ki-hoon once screened a short film at Cannes at age 20 — and has been trying to make his feature debut for the twenty years since.
 And Dong-hun — whose wife is cheating on him.
 By the world’s standards, they are all losers.

 But every single night, they sit in the same seats and drink the same beer.
 They know about each other’s failures.
 And they stay anyway.